learnk8s/learnk8s.io/src/bite-sized-articles/cluster-size/clusterSize.md

 With many clusters, on the other hand, you probably need to develop automated processes and tools to perform these tasks efficiently and consistently.

-_By having only a single cluster, administration is easy, and you can use more of your time for actually developing your apps._
+_By having only a single cluster, the administration is easy, and you can use more of your time for actually developing your apps._

 **These were the pros — let's see what the cons are.**